davidklaing/data_science_workshops/data_wrangling/data_wrangling_workshop.md

 # Let's store the `titanic_train` dataframe in a `df` (short for "dataframe").
 df <- titanic_train

 # Of course, we can store any data in a variable.
-Let's set `variable1` equal to
+Let's set `variable1` equal to 6.
-# 6. Notice that we use `<-` to assign values to variables.
 variable1 <- 6

 # Now if we add 1 to `variable1`, we should get 7.